How to Generate Tax Efficient Income between Jobs

 Summary: Looking for meaningful employment in uncertain times can be challenging and sometimes frustrating, but you can still generate a living income by using your hard and soft skills effectively and persistently.
 Not only can you generate or exceed your living expenses, you can gain valuable knowledge and experience which will enhance your future value to prospective employers.

-Have a question for Patrick?
-Ask or leave a comment below!
+Have a question for Patrick or want to leave a comment?
+Click here.